Nonexistence for extremal Type II $\ZZ_{2k}$-Codes: Proof of Theorem

 \section{Proof of Theorem \ref{main2}}

-In this section, we give a proof of Theorem~\ref{main1}.
-Our proof is an analogue of that of~\cite{MOS75}).
-Before we give the proof of Theorem \ref{main2}, we quote the following lemma from \cite{MOS75}.
+In this section, we give a proof of Theorem~\ref{main2}.
+Our proof is an analogue of that of~\cite{MOS75}.
+Before we give the proof of Theorem \ref{main2}, we give two lemmas.
+First, we quote the following lemma from \cite{MOS75}.
+In \cite{I}, Ibukiyama remarked that in ~\cite[Lemma 1]{MOS75} $2\pi$ (p.~70, l.~$-1$) should be $(2\pi)^{1/2}$.

-\begin{lem}[{\cite[Lemma 1]{MOS75}}] Suppose that $G(q)$, $H(q)$ are analytic inside the circle $\vert q\vert =1$ and satisfy{\rm :}
+\begin{lem}[{\cite[Lemma 1]{MOS75}},~{\cite[Theorem 12]{I}}] Suppose that $G(q)$, $H(q)$ are analytic inside the circle $\vert q\vert =1$ and satisfy{\rm :}

-Then $\beta_{r}$, the coefficient of $q_{r}$ in $G(q)H(q)^{r}$, satisfies
+Then $\beta_{r}$, the coefficient of $q^{r}$ in $G(q)H(q)^{r}$, satisfies

 \end{lem}